 The sauce will seem thin when it's done cooking, but it gets thickened with baking.

-You can make the crumb topping by cutting in the butter with a pastry blender, or you can melt the butter and mix it in.
+Make the crumb topping by cutting the butter into the flour mixture with a pastry blender to create fine crumbs, or you can melt the butter and mix it in.

 Vanilla crumb pie can be stored at room temperature for a couple of days.
 But if you're keeping it any longer than that, it needs to be refrigerated.